populationgenomics/rare-disease/resources/README.md

 ```

 &emsp;&emsp;&ensp; Replace the text “`your-key-name`” with the filename of the key you just downloaded. <br />
-&emsp;&emsp;&ensp; If the key is stored in a different directory you will need to use the full path to the key, e.g.: `home/to/key/your-key-name.json`
+&emsp;&emsp;&ensp; If the key is stored in a different directory you will need to use the full path to the key, <br />
+&emsp;&emsp;&ensp; e.g.: `path/to/key/your-key-name.json`

 <br />